Research output per year

 Dr Rob Hawkes joined Teesside University in October 2012, having taught previously at the University of York (2005-2009), the University of East Anglia (2009-2010), and Leeds Trinity University (2010-2013).
 He completed his BA (Hons) in English Language and Literature at the University of Liverpool, his MA in Literature at the University of Hertfordshire, and his PhD in English at the University of York.
 His thesis examined the fiction of the British writer Ford Madox Ford (1873-1939) in relation to theories of character, plot, genre, and trust.

-Rob is a Fellow of the English Association, a member of the Executive Steering Committee of the British Association for Modernist Studies (BAMS), and a member of the Executive Committee of the Ford Madox Ford Society.
+Rob is a Fellow of the English Association, Chair of the British Association for Modernist Studies (BAMS), and a member of the Executive Committee of the Ford Madox Ford Society.

-In September 2012, he co-organised a major international conference on Ford’s First World War modernist masterpiece Parade’s End, which has recently been republished in a four-volume critical edition by Carcanet Press and been adapted for television by Sir Tom Stoppard.
+In September 2012, he co-organised a major international conference on Ford’s First World War modernist masterpiece Parade’s End, which had recently been republished in a four-volume critical edition by Carcanet Press and been adapted for television by Sir Tom Stoppard.
 The conference programme included a Q&A session with Susanna White, the director of the adaptation, and Rupert Edwards, the producer/director of Who on Earth Was Ford Madox Ford?
 A Culture Show Special.

 He is the author of: Ford Madox Ford and the Misfit Moderns: Edwardian Fiction and the First World War (Palgrave Macmillan, 2012); and co-editor of: Ford Madox Ford's Parade's End: The First World War, Culture, and Modernity (Rodopi, 2014); War and the Mind: Ford Madox Ford's Parade's End, Modernism, and Psychology (Edinburgh University Press, 2015); and An Introduction to Ford Madox Ford (Routledge, 2015).

-Rob is currently working on a monograph on literature, money, and trust from the 1890s to the 1980s.
+Rob is currently working on a monograph examining literature, money, and trust from 1890 to 1990 from a neochartalist perspective.
 This work makes interdisciplinary connections between literature, economics, sociology, and politics, and examines texts by writers ranging from George Gissing, Oscar Wilde, Edith Wharton and Evelyn Waugh to Patricia Highsmith, Muriel Spark, Thomas Pynchon, B. S. Johnson, Harold Pinter, Angela Carter, and Jeannette Winterson.
-Rob's related talk, '"The power of money is so hard to realise": Literature, Money, and Trust in George Gissing's New Grub Street (1891)', was shared via the Money on the Left podcast in March 2021: https://moneyontheleft.org/2021/03/22/money-literature-trust-with-rob-hawkes-guest-lecture/

 Research output: Chapter in Book/Report/Conference proceeding › Chapter